odan/prisma/README.md

 ### Continuous Delivery

-You can build artifact's (ZIP files) which are tested and ready for the next deployment step.
+You can build artifact's (ZIP files) which are tested and ready for deployment.

 ``` bash
 $ ant build